International-Data-Spaces-Association/ids-specification/README.md

 ## Abstract

 The __Dataspace Protocol__ is a set of specifications designed to facilitate interoperable data sharing between entities governed by usage control and based on Web technologies.
-These specifications define the schemas and protocols required for entities to publish data, negotiate usage agreements, and access data as part of a federation of technical systems termed a
+These specifications define the schemas and protocols required for entities to publish data, negotiate [Agreements](./model/terminology.md#agreement), and access data as part of a federation of technical systems termed a
 [Dataspace](./model/terminology.md#dataspace).

 ## Introduction